microsoft/ebpf-for-windows/docs/tutorial.md

 all we can get.

-**Step 3)** Repeat the above exercise but enable debugging using `-g` and for this walkthrough we will put the result into a separate `.o` file, `bpf-d.o` in this example:
+**Step 3)** Repeat the above exercise but enable debugging using `-g` and for this walk-through we will put the result into a separate `.o` file, `bpf-d.o` in this example:

 ```